 Nicolet joined the Mendocino Land Trust in 2013 after working with the Watershed Stewards Project at California Department of Fish and Wildlife in Fort Bragg monitoring salmon populations on the Mendocino coast.
 Prior to moving to Fort Bragg, she worked with the Sonoma Ecology Center on riparian restoration projects and native plant propagation.
 As Conservation Project Manager for the Mendocino Land Trust, Nicolet brings her educational background in Environmental Planning and Geography together with her field experience to manage Mendocino Land Trust's restoration projects, build new additions to the California Coastal Trail, and steward the Land Trust's preserves. email@example.com

 Heidi joined the Mendocino Land Trust in 2017.
 A Caspar native and Mendocino High School graduate, Heidi returned to the Coast in 2003 after receiving a Political Science degree from Texas A&M University.
-She worked in retail and hospitality, managing the Mendocino Coast Hospice Thrift Store for over eight years.
+She worked in local retail and wine industry positions prior to joining MLT.
 Heidi also brings local government experience as a former Fort Bragg City Councilmember and Planning Commissioner.
-Heidi lives in Fort Bragg with her husband Todd, a woodworker and their two young daughters. firstname.lastname@example.org
+She lives in Fort Bragg with her husband and their two young daughters. firstname.lastname@example.org

 Amy Wolitzer, Outreach and Development Coordinator